dberg918/automation.scripts/README.md

 You should now have two files in your directory, `labels.vtt` and `labels.chapters`.

+## lovey-stats
+`lovey-stats` is a script that pulls logfiles from an AWS S3 bucket, turns them into NCSA CLF logs, and feeds them to Webalizer to generate approximate download statistics.
+It's designed to run daily as a cron job to get yesterday's stats, although you can feed it a date parameter in the terminal to get stats for a particular date, month, or year.
+For example, `lovey-stats "2016-10-20"` will generate statistics for October 20, 2016; `lovey-stats "2016-10"` will generate them for the entire month of October 2016; and `lovey-stats "2016"` will generate them for all of 2016.

+### Dependencies
+`lovey-stats` requires the following packages, all of which can be found in Ubuntu 16.04's repos:

+    awscli webalizer

+### Note about using cron
+If you plan to use `cron` for generating daily statistics, keep in mind that it runs in a very limited `env`.
+I decided to use `pip` to install the latest version of `awscli`, but `pip` installed it in `/usr/local/bin`, which was not in the pared-down $PATH of `cron`.
+Just be sure to include your desired $PATH in your crontab!

 [ld]: http://loveydummies.com "A podcast about relationships"
 [pc]: http://www.shiftyjelly.com/android/pocketcasts
 [oc]: https://overcast.fm